calmm-js/documentation/introduction-to-calmm.md

 dependent computations to solve the consistency problem.
 However, atoms are a simple way to create root observables, which is what we will need in order to talk about dependent computations.
-Therefore we will first take a brief look at atoms and later take a closer look when we talk about lenses.
+Therefore we will first take a brief look at atoms and later take a another look when we talk about lenses.

 Let's start by importing an implementation of Atoms.
 In this introduction we will be using [Kefir](http://rpominov.github.io/kefir/) as our observable